d4551/GeminiFinancialAnalysis/README.md

 # Gemini Financial Analysis

+> **NOTICE:** This project is undergoing active refactoring to centralize functions and improve design patterns.
+Some functionality may be in the process of being consolidated across files.
+Please refer to the code comments for the most up-to-date implementation details.

 An open source Google Apps Script application that leverages Google's Gemini AI for advanced financial analysis and anomaly detection in Google Sheets.

 ![GitHub License](https://img.shields.io/github/license/d4551/GeminiFinancialAnalysis)